-The AVOM scheme affords employees the opportunity, within the possibilities of an efficient and effective conduct of business (refer to article 8), to make choices with respect to the composition of their terms of employment package.
+AVOM affords employees the opportunity, within the possibilities of an efficient and effective conduct of business (refer to article 8), to make choices with respect to the composition of their terms of employment package.
 Participation in the system is on a voluntary basis.
-Those satisfied with the composition of the standard package may leave the composition as it is.